WHY Supporting Cost-of-Living Pay Increases for Frontline Government Workers is Good for BC

-I met BC’s Minister of Finance Brenda Bailey on her recent visit to Prince Rupert.
+I briefly met with BC’s Minister of Finance Brenda Bailey on her recent visit to Prince Rupert.
 She was attending an event organized by local MLA Tamara Davidson, BC’s Minister of Environment and Parks.
 A friend told me about Minister Bailey’s visit to Prince Rupert and asked that I attend the event as a long-time labour activist who recently left the NDP to join the BC Conservatives.

-Labour-Backed Parties Cannot Advance Austerity Agendas
+Labour-Backed Parties Cannot Advance Austerity

-Minister Bailey: End Austerity & Invest in My Community
+End Austerity, Invest in My Community

-I feel abandoned by the NDP.
 When I told MLA Bailey how frustrated I am by the NDP, she explained why the NDP won’t do better.
 To paraphrase, she said that the issues I described are happening in other places, too.
 It’s not just happening to Prince Rupert.
 The problem, she implied, is that there is simply not enough money to go around to meet all of public needs.
 Prince Rupert was not being singled out by NDP inaction, as other places have it just as bad.

 (In my view, that’s debatable, but since it misses the overall point that austerity is bad for everyone, let’s move past the question about whether Victoria or Vancouver residents are facing routine boil water notices, frequent ER closures, ongoing denial of basic health care services for their residents, and overall crumbling infrastructure problems.)